SergioGilBorras/VisualRS/README.md

     }
 }
 ```

+This similarity metric has been added to the classes `org.etsisi.visualrs.examples.SMBPearsonExample` and `org.etsisi.visualrs.examples.SMPearsonExample`.

 ### Creating new quality measures

 To add a new quality measure, we have to extend the abstract class `QualityMeasureByNode`.
 The following code shows, as an example, the outs based quality measure: